saymrwulf/litex-boards/notes.md

-2021-04-14T21:33:00 - Refactor for clarity, might break a few tests though (litex-boards) 2021-04-14T17:02:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (litex-boards) 2021-05-01T20:32:00 - Implementing approach from a new paper read last night (litex-boards)
+2021-04-14T21:33:00 - Refactor for clarity, might break a few tests though (litex-boards) 2021-04-14T17:02:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (litex-boards) 2021-05-01T20:32:00 - Implementing approach from a new paper read last night (litex-boards) 2021-05-01T00:30:00 - Quick fix, referencing a known issue from the official repo (litex-boards)